frenchy13/frenchy13.github.io/pages/Criteria 3.md

 Tomlinson, C. A. (2001). *How to Differentiate Instruction in Mixed-Ability Classrooms*.
 Alexandria: Pearson.

+Tomlinson, C. A., & Moon, T. R. (2013). *Assessment and Student Success in a Differentiated Classroom*.
+ASCD.

 Vygotsky, L. S. (1978). *Mind in society: the development of higher psychological processes*.
 (M. Cole, V. John-Steiner, S. Scribner, & E.